DCC-EX/mkdocs-test/snippets/exrail/exrail-ref.md

 ## MOMENTUM(accel,decel...)

-sets momentum in mS per DCC 127 step for curent loco.
+sets momentum in ms per DCC 127 step for current loco.

 - accel Acceleration momentum
 - decel...
-Braking momantum. (=Acceleration if not given)
+Braking momentum. (=Acceleration if not given)

 ## SCREEN(display,row,msg)

-Send message to external display hadlers
+Send message to external display handlers

 - display number, 0=local display, others are handled by external displays which may have different display numbers on different devices.